 (a) not copy, reproduce, translate, adapt, vary or modify the Application or the Documentation or any part of the Application or the Documentation without the express consent of coreplus, except as expressly authorised by these terms or the Copyright Act 1968 (Cth);

-(g) not impersonate any other person in connection with use of or access to the Application or the Documentation; and
+(j) not impersonate any other person in connection with use of or access to the Application or the Documentation;

-(h) not allow any other person to impersonate you or make use of your username or password.
+(k) not allow any other person to impersonate you or make use of your username or password; and

 3. Performance and availability of the Application